-The West Papuan village of Khalaoyam* is home to a cassowary chick that was rescued by community members when it was still an egg.
+The West Papuan village of Khalaoyam is home to a cassowary chick that was rescued by community members when it was still an egg.
+Pseudonyms for people and places have been used throughout at the request of the individuals cited.
 A group of women found the remnant of its nest, with three eggs inside, in a newly dug irrigation ditch amid the smoldering remains of a forest that had been leveled and burned to make way for an 18,000-hectare oil palm plantation.
 The women noticed the nest when they were returning from an unsuccessful fishing trip to the Bian River, one of the area’s largest rivers.
 There, a slurry of toxic sludge, discharged by the local oil palm mill, had contaminated the water and killed scores of fish, leaving their poisoned bodies floating on the surface.

 The women carefully carried the three eggs back to the village and incubated them in a large vat of rice.
 Although two of the eggs rotted away, one held on.
 Seven weeks later, a tiny, scraggly chick squirmed its way out of the pale blue-green shell.
 The villagers named the male cassowary chick Ruben.